2021–22 St. Louis Blues season

-The 2021–22 St. Louis Blues season was the 55th season for the National Hockey League franchise that was established in 1967.
+The 2021–22 St. Louis Blues season was the 55th season for the National Hockey League (NHL) franchise that was established in 1967.
 On April 16, 2022, the Blues clinched a playoff spot after a 6–5 overtime win against the Minnesota Wild.

-The Blues set a franchise record with a 16-game point scoring streak from April 1-24.
+The Blues set a franchise record with a 16-game point scoring streak from April 1–24.

 The Blues upset the Minnesota Wild in six games in the First Round, but lost to the Stanley Cup-winning Colorado Avalanche in six games in the Second Round.